 - used threatening, abusive or insulting language or behaviour towards the occupier, family member or an employee or agent of his of any kind

 - six or more vehicles on the land

-If any of these conditions are met and the police are satisfied that the occupier or someone on their behalf has taken reasonable measures to ask the trespassers to leave, then the police can direct the trespasser(s) off the site and take with them any property and/or vehicles they have on the land.
+If these requirements are met then the police may, if they are satisfied that the occupier or someone on their behalf has taken reasonable measures to ask the trespassers to leave, then the police can direct the trespasser(s) off the site and take with them any property and/or vehicles they have on the land .

 The Able Enforcements’ team has years of experience of both assisting in Common Law evictions and also using a writ of possessions, from travellers to squatters and Protesters, all can eviction in the main using Common Law.